davidgasquez/handbook/Systems.md

 A [[Mental Models | mental model]] of a system is the reduction of how it works.
 The model cuts through the noise to highlight the system's core components and how they work together.

 Remember, sometimes not doing something is better than doing it ([Primum non nocere](https://en.wikipedia.org/wiki/Primum_non_nocere)).
 E.g: controlling small fires instead of letting them burn the top layer of the forest.
+Spending 1 week repairing trains because there was an accident makes people use the car more, turning into more deaths than leaving the train rails as they were.

 > _Almost no one is evil; almost everything is broken._